virtual-world-framework/vwf-web/getting_started.md

 ### Pushing The Paddles

-Moving our piddly widdle paddles will be a multi-step process.
+Moving our paddles will be a multi-step process.
 First, we need to capture keystrokes.
 Then, we need to assign movement up and down to specific keys.
 Finally, we need to actually move each paddle, being careful not to move our paddles off the edge of the board.

 The first step, capturing keystrokes, is pretty straightforward in VWF.
+We'll add a `properties` section at the top level and a new method to our `scripts` section.

 ```yaml
 properties: